CrayLabs/SmartSim/doc/sr_fortran_walkthrough.rst

   call random_number(array)
   return_code = client%put_tensor(in_key, array, shape(array))
+  if (return_code .ne.
+SRNoError) stop 'Error putting tensor in the database'

 The Redis database can now be called to run preprocessing scripts on these data.